ndriqimlahu/AeroportDatabase/README.md

 ### Prerequisites

-In order to open this database is required to have an DBMS (Database Management System).
+In order to open this database is required to have an Database Management System (Microsoft SQL Server).

 ### Installation